-- A. A right to and a responsibility for facilitating change in health care delivery through various channels: - B. A right to and a responsibility for assembling and exploring fundamental and current professional issues and concerns; - C. A right to and a responsibility for organizing in a flexible structure to encompass and represent diversity and inclusion with regard to current professional issues and concerns; and - D. A right to and a responsibility for fostering better collaboration between education and practice
+- A. A right to and a responsibility for facilitating change in health care delivery through various channels. - B. A right to and a responsibility for assembling and exploring fundamental and current professional issues and concerns. - C. A right to and a responsibility for organizing in a flexible structure to encompass and represent diversity and inclusion regarding current professional issues and concerns. - D. A right to and a responsibility for fostering better collaboration between education and practice.